ministryofjustice/analytical-platform-cloud-development-environment-base/README.md

 ## Features

-This image is built on Ubuntu 24.04 LTS and includes the following:
+This image is built on Ubuntu 24.04 LTS and includes the following software:

+- Python 3.12

 - AWS CLI